Television in Spain: Digital terrestrial television

-TDT Transition

 In the 2000s, the analog national and autonomic channels started simulcast on digital terrestrial television.
 In 2005, Canal+ stopped its analog service to move to Digital Plus and was substituted by Cuatro.
 Some weeks later, the last analog national private channel, La Sexta, started testing broadcasts, to begin its regular analog schedule in 2006.
 In 2009, the analog service started its closure in a process that lasted one year.

 The development of digital terrestrial television was very similar to the failure of ITV Digital in the United Kingdom.
 Digital terrestrial television was introduced in the country by the pay per view platform Quiero Television.
 In May 2002, statewide operators were required to start broadcasting in DVB-T. Yet, Quiero TV ceased transmissions in 2002 after a commercial failure.
 Unlike the UK, the three and half multiplexes left by the platform were not reassigned to other operators, and so 5 channels were squashed into a single multiplex.

 On 30 November 2005, digital terrestrial television was relaunched as a free service with 20 channels and 14 radio stations, along with 23 regional- and local-language channels in their respective areas.
 Currently about 95% of the population can receive DTT.
 Each multiplex has a minimum of 4 SD channels each or one HD channel.
 Televisió de Catalunya and Aragón Televisión are using spare bandwidth in their own digital multiplex to broadcast test HD streams.